Garrison School Historic District

 Garrison School Historic District is a national historic district located at Liberty, Clay County, Missouri.
 It encompasses six contributing buildings associated with the African-American community of Liberty.
 The district developed between about 1900 and 1942, and contains a variety of National Folk housing types, as well as the brick Garrison School and the limestone African Methodist Church.
+The district was listed on the National Register of Historic Places in 2001.

+Garrison School had various principals.
+A gymnasoum was added in 1938.
+It went up to 10th grade and students had to take a bus to Kansas City to attend Lincoln High School to complete their secondary education.